 All the other quacks I’ve seen have promised a miraculous and quick turn-around.
 Doctors in general know nothing about withdrawal.
 And this includes both alternative and traditional doctors.
 Demand that they educate themselves if you want to come off drugs.
 Bring to them some of the books and articles I point to.

 I trust a doctor who tells me she doesn’t know if she can help me a whole lot more—that in my mind is an educated and humble doctor.

 Coming off of drugs is dangerous.
 It could make you crazy, or like with me, it can simply be physically disabling.

 This site still offers valuable advice, but do yourself a favor and really get into the conservative tone of it.
 Don’t hurt yourself.
 Especially just because you’ve heard a few stories of people doing it stupidly and surviving it.

-And call me a fanatic, it’s been suggested many times, but eating right, nutrition, spirituality, movement and meditation will get you through.
+And call me a fanatic, it’s been suggested many times, but eating right, nutrition, spirituality, movement and meditation or some combination of similar self-care, will get you through.
 Don’t even try withdrawing if you aren’t going to support your body through these means.
 Your body has been ravaged by the drugs and needs special care.
-I say this from watching many people do it right on one specific withdrawal email list.
-Most of the lists are dangerous in my opinion at this point.

 And lastly, take note.
 I did not do this in days or weeks.
 I was not reckless by any stretch of the term.
 I was on six drugs and I’ve been withdrawing almost six years.
 Most of you are on much less.
 So take as much time as you need and stay functional.